Haut-Lomami

 Haut-Lomami (French for "Upper Lomami") is one of the 21 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 Haut-Lomami, Haut-Katanga, Lualaba, and Tanganyika provinces are the result of the dismemberment of the former Katanga province.
 Haut-Lomami was formed from the Haut-Lomami district whose town of Kamina was elevated to capital city of the new province.

-Territories
+Administration

-Haut-Lomami is divided into 5 territories.
+Tree-cover loss year in Haut-Lomami, 2001-2024, from the Global Forest Change dataset.

-A map of Haut-Lomami with its districts.
+Haut-Lomami is divided in to five territories and one independently administered city.